Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Convergence to Quasi-Stationary Points

-The next result shows that feasibility is approached for \ emph{any} subsequence of iteration indices.
-The result is a bit stronger than that found in~\cite{fletcher_global_2002} and not necessarily needed for the convergence proofs, but a similar theorem can be found in~\cite{wachter_line_2005}. \begin{thought} Suppose that the algorithm is applied to~\eqref{eqn:mop_nonlin} and that \Cref{ass:covering,ass:closed_and_bounded,ass:lipschitz_gradients_true} hold.
-If $\abs{\filterIndices} = \infty$, then
+The next result shows that feasibility is approached for \emph{any} subsequence of iteration indices.
+The result is a bit stronger than that found in~\cite{fletcher_global_2002} and not necessarily needed for the convergence proofs.
+A similar theorem can be found in~\cite{wachter_line_2005}. \begin{mylemma} Suppose that the algorithm is applied to~\eqref{eqn:mop_nonlin} and that \cref{ass:covering,ass:closed_and_bounded,ass:lipschitz_gradients_true} hold.
+If $\abs{\filterIndices} = \infty$, then \( \lim_{\kk \to \infty} \thetak = 0. \) \end{mylemma} \begin{proof} For a contradiction, assume that there is a subsequence of indices $\{\kk_{\ell}\}$ for which the constraint violation is bounded below